Eric-Z0/MyMovieSE/README.md

 ```
 <br/>

-**Several features applied:**
+**Several features**
+- Implement the authentication by storing a JWT token in the Session Storage
+- Implement the pagination functionality
+- Event binding between sibling components by using service and event subscription
-* Display different components by using `*ngIf`
+- Display different components on condition by using `*ngIf` attribute
-* Display different effects on the same component by adding attribute `*ngClass`
+- Apply different styles on the same component by using `*ngClass` attribute
-* Event binding between sibling components by using service and event subscription
-* Call asynchronous APIs by using `Observable` provided by RXJS library
+- Call asynchronous APIs by using `Observable` provided by RXJS library
-* Implement the authentication by storing a JWT token in the Session Storage
-* Implement certain user interactive effects importing the Bootstrap 4 library
+- Implement several user interactive effects by using Bootstrap 4 library

 <br/>